gerrymanoim/humanize/README.md

 This is still a very early cut of the package.

 -   Better support in times?
 For diff time?
+-   Maybe add times relative to other times?
+-   Export helper functions used in tests?
 -   Port over the numbers code